woboq/tr/README.md

  * `xtr` can also parse the `mod` keyword, and easily parse all the files in a crate.
  * Finally, `xtr` can also parse the more advanced syntax within the `tr!` macro.

- ## Line number / comments

- In order to support line number and comment, `xtr` uses some unstable API from the proc_macro2 crate.
-To enable it, one need to set this environment variable when compiling:
- `RUSTFLAGS='--cfg procmacro2_semver_exempt'`

 # Licence

  * The `tr` crate is licensed under the [MIT](https://opensource.org/licenses/MIT) license.